Call For a Free Case Review

 Sinusitis is sometimes tied to conditions such as a deviated septum, sleep apnea, or migraines.
 If you have any of these secondary conditions, your disability rating can increase by combining the separate ratings.

 The VA does not simply add two ratings to get a combined rating.
 Instead, it uses a table of combined ratings to prevent a total from being over 100 percent.
-For example, if you have a 50 percent rating for sinusitis and a 50 percent rating for migraines, your total combined score is 75.
-This is rounded up to give you an 80 percent disability rating.
+For example, if you have a 50 percent rating for sleep apnea and a 50 percent rating for migraines, your total combined score is 75.
+This is rounded up to give you an 80 percent disability rating

 If you have more than two disabilities, the VA combines all your scores to create a final disability rating.